 Your child’s self-esteem and confidence are the two most important factors in their success.
 If they are hearing what they are doing wrong more than what they are doing right, it will impact them in ways we can’t even predict.
 I read somewhere that it takes 7 positives to outweigh the effect of 1 negative.
-Take a listen to what is being said at your house, is it positive or negative?
+Listen to what is being said at your house, is it positive or negative?

 Would you like your child to develop the skills to become more independent in doing their homework?
 How about more independence in getting out the door to school in the morning?
 Those two things are usually the first signs that ADHD is interfering with their life.
 Here at the Center, we focus on a child’s strengths and work with them to help them develop strategies to compensate for those still developing executive function skills and now it is time to help you, help them.

 Here is what we will be covering in the four week class.

 - Learn about ADHD – what it is and isn’t

 - Executive function skills and their impact